 Technology in the Library

 All district libraries are fully networked and provide filtered Internet access to a wealth of information including subscription databases and encyclopedias.
-Each of the fifteen elementary school libraries contain a 15-computer mini-lab for technology instruction and access educational software.
+Each of the fifteen elementary school libraries contains a mini-lab for technology instruction and access educational software.
 Secondary libraries are also well-equipped with computers and other multimedia equipment to support the technological needs and education of our students.